MPoL-dev/MPoL/_sources/ci-tutorials/gridder.md.txt

 coords = coordinates.GridCoords(cell_size=0.005, npix=800)
 ```

-The GridCoords object is mainly a container for all of the information about this grid.
+The {class}`mpol.coordinates.GridCoords` object is mainly a container for all of the information about this grid.
 You can see all of the properties accessible in the {py:class}`mpol.coordinates.GridCoords` API documentation.
 The information you'll most likely want to access are the image dimensions

 ```{code-cell}
 coords.img_ext  # [arcsec]